dipampaul17/AgentGuard/README.md

 ## ✨ The Solution

-AgentGuard is a **lightweight kill switch** that monitors your AI agent costs in real-time and automatically terminates processes when they exceed your budget.
+AgentGuard is a **production-ready kill switch** that monitors your AI agent costs in real-time and automatically terminates processes when they exceed your budget. **Battle-tested** with comprehensive test coverage and CI/CD pipelines.

 ```javascript
 // Before: Vulnerable to runaway costs